noaione/yuusha-shoukan-ln/sources/v03/chapter5.md

 [Yaa, Miyama-kun.]

-[The f*ck is this dirty old man...
+[The fuck is this dirty old man...
 The hell you want with Master?!]

 [Hey, Anima...
 I know him.]